-Whether you are looking into starting a business from your home, or have been self employed for a while, here's 5 quick tips to potentially help you become even more efficient.
+Whether you are looking into starting a business from your home, have been self employed for a while, or have found yourself working from home as a result of the coronavirus pandemic, here are 5 quick tips to help you become even more efficient.

-1. Organising your work spaceThe first thing you want to do to ensure you are efficiently working from home is setting up a comfortable work space.
-May that be a dynamic environment with standing desks or a static space, it is important that you are comfortable to allow you to focus on your tasks at hand.
-You will also need to ensure that there are no distractions present, try and tidy as much as possible and only keep your work relevant items at hand.
-An organised setup will lead to an organised mind.
+1. Organising your home office spaceThe first thing you want to do to ensure you are efficiently working from home is setting up a comfortable home office space.
+Whether a dynamic environment with a standing desk or a static space, it is important that you are comfortable to allow you to focus on your tasks at hand.
+You will also need to ensure that there are no distractions present, try and tidy as much as possible and only keep your work-relevant items at hand.
+An organised home office setup will lead to an organised mind.

 2. Setting work hours - Incorporate your most productive period!Flexibility is probably the biggest benefit that you can get by working from home as you are your own boss, and can set your own times and manage your schedule as you please.
 Unfortunately it can also be a curse as some people require a strict schedule with set hours allocated to doing work in order to not get distracted.
 Our advice would be to schedule yourself specific work hours for each day, where your only focus is completing your given tasks.
 Obviously everyone works differently, so if you are a morning person, perhaps you should start your work a bit earlier than normal, while those who prefer a lie in can often work late into the night.
 Most important thing is to create a healthy schedule that works best for you.